ReiCHU31/Scraping-all-products-of-Tiki/README.md

-# Scraping all products of Tiki
+# Scraping all products from Tiki

 ## Introduction